openstack/charm-guide/doc/source/getting-started/settings.rst

    Since OpenStack manages floating IPs they must not be used by MAAS for any other purpose.
 This can be assured by means of a `Reserved IP range`_.

-When you're done, move on to the :doc:`Configure the overlay bundle <overlay>` page.
+When you're done, move on to the :doc:`overlay` page.

 ..
 LINKS
 .. _Reserved IP range: https://maas.io/docs/maas-concepts-and-terms-reference#heading--ip-ranges